 After we got back to the valley, we walked through a strange sandy wasteland, then by a beautiful blue lake.
 Finally, we reached the third campsite around 1pm.
 Luckily we had a beautiful day, so we spent the afternoon playing cards, sitting by the river, and enjoying the fresh air and sunshine.

 If you’re short on time and need to cut the Santa Cruz trek from four days to three, you could skip the side hike to the mountain lookout, and continue the last four hours from camp to Cashapampa.

 Day Four – The Finish – 4 hours hiking

-It was a beautiful experience solo hiking Santa Cruz with Daniel and being out in nature together, completely cut off from the Internet, media and the rest of the world.
-When you come to Huaraz, I really recommend considering a solo trek for Santa Cruz!
+It was a beautiful experience solo hiking Santa Cruz with Daniel and being out in nature together, completely cut off from the internet, media and the rest of the world.
+When you come to Huaraz, I recommend considering a solo trek for Santa Cruz instead of an organized tour.
 It was one of the most peaceful and beautiful trips of my life, and I would do it again in a heartbeat.

 Enjoy, and if you have any questions, please feel free to ask them below!

 All my love,

 Sign Up Today To Get Our FREE Guide To Finding A Remote Job